Walmart raises earnings forecast for year after jump in quarterly sales

-WASHINGTON, Aug 15 (Reuters) - U.S. retailer Walmart Inc on Thursday reported an estimate-beating jump in second-quarter U.S. comparable sales, and boosted its earnings forecast for the year.
+WASHINGTON (Reuters) - U.S. retailer Walmart Inc (WMT.N) on Thursday reported an estimate-beating jump in second-quarter U.S. comparable sales, and boosted its earnings forecast for the year.

 Sales at U.S. stores open at least a year rose 2.8%, excluding fuel, in the quarter ended July 31.
 Analysts estimated growth of 2.07%, according to IBES data from Refinitiv.